-On the death of his father, he emigrated to New South Wales, where he contrived to doze away seven years of his valueless existence, suffering his convict servants to rob him of every thing, and finally to burn his dwelling.
+On the death of his father, he emigrated to New South Wales, where he contrived to doze away seven years of his valueless existence, suffering his convict servants to rob him of everything, and finally to burn his dwelling.
 He returned to his native village, dressed as an Italian mendicant, with a monkey perched upon his shoulder, and playing airs of his own composition upon a hurdy-gurdy.
 In this disguise he sought the dwelling of an old bachelor uncle, and solicited his charity.
 But who that had once seen our friend Tom could ever forget him?
 Nature had no counterpart of one who in mind and form was alike original.
 The good-natured old soldier, at a glance, discovered his hopeful nephew, received him into his house with kindness, and had afforded him an asylum ever since.
-One little anecdote of him at this period will illustrate the quiet love of mischief with which he was imbued.
-Travelling from W- to London in a stagecoach (railways were not invented in those days), he entered into conversation with an intelligent farmer who sat next him; New South Wales, and his residence in that colony, forming the leading topic.
-A dissenting minister who happened to be his vis-à-vis, and who had annoyed him by making several impertinent remarks, suddenly asked him, with a sneer, how many years he had been there.